GolosChain/golos-reference/market/dex_trading.md

 Pairs
 -----

-In BitShares, almost any asset can be traded with all other assets.
+In Golos, almost any asset can be traded with all other assets.
 Once we have picked two assets, we usually refer to a *market pair*.
 For instance, we can trade USD against EUR in the USD:EUR pair.